sevki/evil/README.md

-# evil
+# 👿

-This repo is 👿
+⚠️ This repo is purpusefully evil , and contains malware and potentially very illegal stuff ⚠️

+The purpose of this repo is to be broken, not built.